anidea/Anidea-FX-Framework/README.md

     "VALUE":[value]
 }
 ```
-“FROM” indicates that this is a message from the prop to the MQTT server.
+"FROM" indicates that this is a message from the prop to the MQTT server.
 The [index] will be the input index (i.e. 0 is INPUT0, 1 is INPUT1…).
 The value will be the digital read of the pin (either 0 for LOW or 1 for HIGH).

 Example
 ```json